reqT/reqT-lang/langSpec-GENERATED.md

 * Feature: yyy requires Feature: xxx
 * Feature: xxx has
   * Prio: 12
-  * Spec: An informal description that is continued on the next line
+  * Spec: An textual specification that is continued on the next line
   * UseCase: zzz has
     * Prio: 23